The Leaderboard lists the top 10 traders based on their Return and Pips in two different time periods - â€œThis Weekâ€ and â€œThis Monthâ€.

-Return (as further explained below) is calculated as total Realized and Unrealized Profit over Average account Equity in the given time period.
+Return (as further explained below) is calculated as the Time Weighted Rate of Return in the given time period.

 We currently calculate 4 different types of returns:

-The calculations and account equity snapshots are performed every 15 minutes.
+The calculations are performed every 15 minutes.
 As is the case with most other statistics, the more frequently the account is kept online, the more accurate the measures are.